 Every element in a home has an effect on our mood.
-If you live in a darker, grayer part of the country like us in Seattle, then you know what I am describing.
+If you live in a darker, grayer part of the country like us in the greater Seattle area, then you know what I am describing.
 We need light and colors that surround us with what makes us feel good, whether it be warm and cozy, light and airy, or bright and energetic.

 On the other hand, if you live in a bright sunny climate, it is nice to enter your home and have the light diminished somewhat.
 Cooler colors like blues, greens, grays and purples can be used to sooth the senses, and give you a feeling of cooling, along with your air conditioning.